There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 The Benzene Ring Is Stable and No Addition Reaction to the Double Bond Occurs

 Benzene rings are known to be very stable molecules.
-In the case of an alkyl chain, an addition reaction to an alkene occurs and the double bond becomes a single bond.
-On the other hand, although the benzene ring contains a double bond, it does not undergo an addition reaction to the benzene ring.
+In the case of an alkyl chain, an addition reaction to an alkene occurs, and the double bond becomes a single bond.
+On the other hand, although the benzene ring contains double bonds, addition reactions to the benzene ring do not occur.

 For example, an alkane can be synthesized from an alkene by the addition reaction to a double bond as follows.

 In contrast, the addition of hydrogen bromide (HBr) or bromine (Br2) to the benzene ring, for example, does not give the following compounds.